 If you want to be a successful day trader, or just a trader, you should write out a trading plan and incorporate risk-reward.
 The pros do this all the time.
 Here’s a look at one of Kyle Dennis’ trading plans.

 Catalyst Dates: Phase 1/2 data for solid tumors and Phase 1/2 data for cervical cancer due out at ESMO on October 20th

 Profit Zone: $2.50 or higher

 Let’s say Kyle buys this stock right around $1.95 and stops out if the stock gets to $1.70.
 He’s looking to take profits above $2.50.
 That said, his risk-reward ratio is slightly greater than 1-2.
 He’s risking a quarter to make 55 cents per share.

 Similarly, Jeff Bishop does the same with his trading.
 Even though he primarily trades options, he’ll also dabble in trading ETFs, day trading and swing trading some times.
-With his strategy, he’s always looking to at least double his money.
+With his strategy, he’s always looking to at least double his money in just a matter of days.
 When you get the risk-reward ratio down to a T, you could have trades like this.